Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Indiana Performance Insights

-- The Hoosiers outscore opponents by 6.7 points per game (scoring 74.9 points per game to rank 99th in college basketball while allowing 68.2 per outing to rank 125th in college basketball) and have a +228 scoring differential overall.
+- The Hoosiers' +228 scoring differential (outscoring opponents by 6.7 points per game) is a result of scoring 74.9 points per game (98th in college basketball) while giving up 68.2 per outing (124th in college basketball).

-- Indiana wins the rebound battle by an average of 2.1 boards.
-It is collecting 33.2 rebounds per game (91st in college basketball) compared to its opponents' 31.1 per contest.
+- Indiana comes out on top in the rebound battle by an average of 2.1 boards.
+It is grabbing 33.2 rebounds per game (90th in college basketball) compared to its opponents' 31.1 per contest.

-- Indiana knocks down 5.6 three-pointers per game (336th in college basketball) while shooting 37.0% from beyond the arc (38th in college basketball).
-It is making 1.9 fewer threes per outing than its opponents, who drain 7.5 per game while shooting 33.2%.
+- Indiana knocks down 5.6 three-pointers per game (336th in college basketball) at a 37% rate (37th in college basketball), compared to the 7.5 per contest its opponents make while shooting 33.2% from deep.

 - The Hoosiers rank 72nd in college basketball with 97.9 points scored per 100 possessions, and 116th in college basketball defensively with 89.2 points conceded per 100 possessions.